TheIoTLearningInitiative/InternetOfThingsRT/PRE-SETUP.md

 In this case, we move to our home directory

     cd ~
-a new folder is created as a workspace
+a new folder is created as a Workspace

     mkdir Workspace